tdebaets/common/Delphi/Building.md

 To let Delphi automatically create textual mirrors of form layout files, you can install the [GExperts](http://www.gexperts.org/) IDE add-in.
 This is a requirement if you intend to make any changes to the project's forms.

 GExperts isn't being actively developed anymore for older versions of Delphi, but fortunately you can still download version 1.01 for Delphi 4 [here](http://www.gexperts.org/download/#GX101) (`GX4-101.exe`).
 Follow the installer instructions, launch Delphi again when the installation is finished, and go to `GExperts` - `GExperts Configuration` - `IDE`.
-Make sure that `Save DFMs as TXT` is ticked.
+Untick `Disable all IDE enhancements`, and tick `Save DFMs as TXT`.

 Notes
 -----